What is the HIPAA Security Rule?

 - Help guide the implementation of appropriate security procedures to address the risks identified in the risk analysis.

 - Document the chosen security measures and, where required, the rationale for adopting those measures.

 - Maintain continuous, reasonable, and appropriate security protections.

-HHS recognized that security is a moving target, so the rule doesn’t recommend nor define specific technologies or methods to safeguard ePHI.
+HHS recognizes that security is a moving target, so the rule doesn’t recommend nor define specific technologies or methods to safeguard ePHI.
 The rule also allows for the different resources available to different organizations.
 For example, a small rural clinic is not expected to have the same security precautions as a large hospital system in a major city.

 With that in mind, the Security Rule is also scalable and flexible.
 There are two types of standards within the Security Rule: Required and Addressable standards.